ARLINGTON PUBLIC LIBRARY

-ABA is leading a planning and design study for Arlington’s Town Libraries.
-The Robbins Library, constructed in 1892 and part of the Town’s central historic district, will be revitalized with a new Teen area, spaces for technology and collaboration, improved amenities, and additional group study space.
-The proposed addition includes a dedicated storytime space and an additional reading area oriented toward the Winfield Robbins Memorial Garden, designed by Olmstead in 1911.
+ABA led a planning and design study for Arlington’s Town Libraries.
+ABA proposed that the Robbins Library, constructed in 1892 and part of the town’s central historic district, be revitalized with a new Teen area, spaces for technology and collaboration, improved amenities, and additional group study space.
+A new addition would include dedicated story-time space and a reading area oriented toward the Winfield Robbins Memorial Garden designed by Olmstead in 1911.

 In East Arlington, the neighborhood-friendly Fox Branch responds to Arlington’s dynamic population growth and development with a new single-story library.
-The relocated entrance allows for the collections, programs, and multiple community rooms to become accessible to all.
+A relocated entrance allows for the collections, programs, and multiple community rooms to be accessible to all.